 Having a very active membership, this manpower was ever present to support both parishes' programs, as well as the needs of civic communities.
 A variety of activities nurtured the spiritual growth of both parishes in ongoing ministries of liturgy, CCD, Parish fairs, and building renovations to the church and elementary school.

 For the past fifty years, Council 6125 has been blessed with outstanding leadership and the strong support of its members, which allowed the council to grow from 95 original members to the approximately 300 members it now enjoys.
 As the council grew, so did plans for a new home.
 The Charles Spellman Association completed the planning procurement of land and building of a new council hall on Fiske Blvd. in Rockledge.
-The dedication and grand opening of the council home we enjoy today was made on February 23, 1990.
+The dedication and grand opening of the council home we enjoyed for 31 years was made on February 23, 1990.
 One of the rooms included within the walls of the new home was the council lounge.
 This room was eventually named “Ted's Lounge” in honor of PGK Ted Adams.
 Ted was instrumental in the establishment of the council's Friday Night dinner socials for members, their families, and the widows of deceased members.
-The Main Hall is dedicated to Msgr.
+The Main Hall was dedicated to Msgr.
 Terence Farrelly who played an instrumental role as council chaplain.
 Due to financial pressures, the hall and property were sold in August 2021.

 Our council achievements could not have been realized had it not been for the spiritual guidance of Msgr.
 Farrelly.
 Msgr.
 Farrelly was recognized for his spiritual leadership by the State Council and the Diocesan of with an appointment as Diocesan Chaplain by Emeritus Bishop Thomas Grady.
 Until his passing in 2014, Msgr.
 Farrelly continued to bless us with his spiritual influence as Chaplain Emeritus.
 Following Msgr.
 Farrelly as our Chaplain was the pastor of St. John the Evangelist Church, Fr.
 Brad Beaupré, C.S.C.
 Upon his retirement in 2018, Fr.
 Brad became Chaplain Emeritus, and the new pastor of St. John the Evangelist, Father John Britto Antony, C.S.C, assumed the role as our current council chaplain.